Technical Note | Outdoor Plastic End Caps | Material Selection + Fitment + DFM Review Before Tooling

 • 3D file or drawing if available

-• Material or target application
+• Material direction or outdoor application requirement

 • Expected annual volume